ahujad2808/ZeoRule-Zeotap/Readme.md

 <div align="center">

-# ZeoWeather
+# RuleEngine

 </div>

-This repository contains a full-stack project developed using the MERN stack (MongoDB, Express.js, React, and Node.js) that fetches local weather data from weather API and displays it on the dashboard.
+This repository contains a full-stack project developed using Node.js with TypeScript, Next.js with TypeScript, and PostgreSQL with Prisma.
+The project focuses on creating a Rule Engine with Abstract Syntax Tree (AST) for defining and evaluating complex business rules.
 Moreover it includes following features as well :-

 1. Daily Weather Summary:
 ○ Roll up the weather data for each day.